vishalv91/Customer-Analytics/README.md

 Programming language: R

 Project learning:
-Researched about what factors affect on-time delivery of shipments.
+Researched about what factors affected on-time delivery of shipments.
 Implemented version control for the project using Git.

 Project Participation: Independently worked on the project.